Burr Harrison: Career

 Harrison was admitted to the Virginia bar the same year and commenced practice in Winchester, Virginia with his father (who died in 1935).
 Harrison was the attorney for Frederick County in 1932–1940.
 During the years 1940–1943, Harrison represented Frederick County (part-time) in Senate of Virginia.
 His colleagues elected him as judge of the seventeenth judicial circuit and the corporation court of Winchester in 1943–1946.

 Voters of Virginia's 7th congressional district (which his father had represented during World War I and before the Great Depression) elected Harrison as a Democrat to the Seventy-ninth and to the Eightieth Congress, initially by special election to fill the vacancy caused by the resignation of United States Representative A. Willis Robertson (who successfully ran for election as U.S. Senator).
+Burr was elected in November 1946 and so was not sworn in to the House until the Eightieth Congress convened.
 Voters reelected Harrison to the seven succeeding Congresses (November 5, 1946 – January 3, 1963).

+Harrison was appointed to the exclusive Ways and Means Committee in the Eighty-second Congress and returned to after the hiatus of the Republican Eighty-third Congress.
+"He put in hard work on an effort to revise the Hatch Act that governed civil service employment; a revision that amounted to a voluntary Federal Fair Employment bill was eventually produced.
+He was handed the chairship of the Subcommittee on Administration of Social Security Laws, which required a level of activity on a very public and very important government service for a great many people.
+Four of his tax bills became law.
+With the new Kennedy Administration’s push for what eventually became Medicare, Harrison came up with his own plan, which would have provided catastrophic coverage, though his plan never amounted to a bill."

 He was a member of the House Un-American Activities Committee during the McCathy era.
 Like his father, Harrison was a member of the Byrd Organization led by Virginia's U.S. Senator Harry F. Byrd (of Winchester) and accordingly supported Massive Resistance to the U.S. Supreme Court decisions in Brown v.
 Board of Education.
 He signed the 1956 Southern Manifesto that opposed the desegregation of public schools.

 Harrison did not seek his party's renomination to the Eighty-eighth Congress in 1962, but instead resumed his legal practice in Winchester, Virginia.
+He said being a congressman was a young man's job because of strenuous work and long hours.
 Fellow Democrat John O. Marsh, Jr. succeeded to the Congressional seat.